CLSherrod/clsherrod.github.io/now.md

 - I updated my team workflow article for 2024 [Creators Recommend Apps & Workflow](https://christophersherrod.com/workflow/) with more usage of AI in Descript for title and summaries for shows and ChatGPT for creating email subject lines and editing.

 ## Producing
-- I record [Expat Rebel](https://expatrebel.com) show with a weekly newsletter.
+- I write a weekly newsletter for [Expat Rebel](https://expatrebel.com).
 - I’m a producer of [Nan Akasha](https://nanakasha.com) YouTube show.

 ## Currently Creating